tripal/tripald3/README.md

 ## Diagrams
 All of the following diagrams are presented to the user as a "Figure" with the title and description below the diagram in the style of scientific journals.
-Furthermore, all diagrams have a consistent, configurable colour scheme.
+Furthermore, all diagrams have a consistent, configurable colour scheme and key.
-- Pie Chart (under development)
+- Pie Chart (Simple and Donut Types available)
 - Bar Chart (under development)
 - Column Chart (under development)
 - Pedigree Diagram

 ## Documentation
-Documentation and coding examples will be added to the Wiki of this respository.
+Documentation is currently available in the Javascript files for each diagram.
+Furthermore, there are examples on how to use each chart in `templates/tripald3_demo_page.tpl.php`.
+Before release I will develop documentation in the Wiki as well.